WordPress/openverse/docs/projects/README.md

 learn more about our use of project boards please see the [# Managing and working with projects](#managing-and-working-with-projects) section of this document.

-This is how we can track the creation of and lead assignment of a project.

 > **Note**
 >